FeluciaPS/Archipelago/worlds/garfkart/docs/en_GarfKart.md

 ## What is this game?

-Garfield Kart: Furious Racing is a remaster of the original Garfield Kart, released on Steam.
+Garfield Kart - Furious Racing is a remaster of the original Garfield Kart, released on Steam.
 It's a kart racer akin to games like Mario Kart, with a lot of jank, and a whole lotta lasagna!

 ## What does randomization do to this game?